Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Pick B if…

-• You are building a standard ATX PC and have no space constraints for a larger PSU.
+• You are building a standard ATX system with high-performance components.

 Specs side-by-side